jnovembre/BSD-QBio/docs/index.md

 ## Welcome

-This page contains important information about the [Tenth BSD-qBio Boot Camp](https://biosciences.uchicago.edu/content/mbl-bootcamp), which will be held on campus from Wednesday, September 11 to Wednesday, September 18, 2024.
+This page contains important information about the [Eleventh BSD-qBio Boot Camp](https://biosciences.uchicago.edu/content/mbl-bootcamp), which will be held on campus from Wednesday, September 10 to Wednesday, September 17, 2025.

 More than 100 incoming graduate students from the different programs in the